-a) No bid will be accepted for less than an entire tract as described in Exhibit B. For each tract bid upon, a bidder must submit a separate signed bid in a sealed envelope labeled "Sealed Bid for NPR-A Oil and Gas Lease Sale Tract No. 2014-(alpha-numeric designation or alpha-alpha, as appropriate, e.g. 2013-H-000, 2014-L-000, 2014-000 or S-000, and not to be opened until 1:00 p.m., November 19, 2014, in the Denali Room on the 4th floor of the Federal Building and Courthouse at 222 West 7th Avenue, Anchorage, Alaska.
+a) No bid will be accepted for less than an entire tract as described in Exhibit B. Please see Exhibit E for the correct format to use when submitting the sealed envelope.
 The total amount bid must be in a whole dollar amount (U.S. dollars); any cent amount above the whole dollar will be ignored by the BLM.
-Details of the information required on the bid(s) and the bid envelope(s) are specified in the document "Bid Form and Envelope" contained in the DSS as Exhibit E.
+Details of the information required on the bid(s) and the bid envelope(s) are specified in Exhibit E.

 Each bid must be accompanied by a bid deposit of 1/5th of the bonus bid amount in U.S. currency or by cashier's check, bank draft, or certified check, payable to the Department of the Interior, Bureau of Land Management.
-This deposit will be forfeited if a bidder, after being determined the highest qualified bidder, fails to sign the lease or otherwise comply with applicable regulations.
+If the successful bidder fails to execute the lease within the prescribed time or otherwise to comply with the applicable regulations, the deposit shall be forfeited and disposed of as other receipts under the Act.(43 CFR 3132.5(f)).